Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

-\pa{ Liu has proven in \cite[3.2]{Liu90} that if $X$ and $Y$ are two rigid spaces over a non-archimedean field $K$ and $X$ is Stein and quasi-compact, then the canonical map $\Hom_{K\text{-an}}(Y,X)\to\Hom_{K\text{-alg}}(\OO_X(X),\OO_Y(Y))$ is a bijection.
+is a bijection.
 He deduced that a rigid space $X$ over $K$ is strictly affinoid if and only if it is Stein, $\OO_X(X)$ is a strict affinoid $K$-algebra and $X$ is quasi-compact \cite[3.2.1]{Liu90}.
-We give now an analogous result for the objects of the category $\calC$. }
+We will prove a similar result for the reduced objects of the category $\calC$. }